datasig-ac-uk/Sepsis_Label_Extraction/README.md

 - [ ] connection between database code and analysis code: one line command output the all pivot csv files in /data/raw/.
 - [ ] edit readme, probably move the database readme to the main readme.
 - [ ] final check analysis code compatibility
+- [ ] bash script to download all existing models to model directory.
 - [ ] code cleaning: delete all unnecessary codes, code linting, code commenting.
 - [ ] add the notebook